Official PageAbout I Filmography I Actor's Resume I Photos I Demo Reel I Social

 Another branch of the root maternal haplogroup ended up in Polynesia.
 It is believed that the New World was tribalized about 16,000 years ago.
 As a hypothetical, if people from Polynesia reached Hawaiian islands in the middle of the Pacific Ocean by sea, the very same people could have made it to America, either by sea or, as scientists believe, by land when Alaska was still connected to the Eastern area of today's Russia through Bering land bridge.
 They could have been the very first tribalizers that gave start to the Native American tribes in North America.
 Offsprings of those tribes populated the South America eventually as well, approximately 6,000 years ago.
 If the land connection through Alaska already existed, they could have moved back and forth between the continents both by land and by sea.

-Svitlana's maternal haplogroup is also evident in two Siberian tribes (in discoveries from 25,000 years ago) that have most registered tribe members living in Siberia and some are found in Ukraine.
+Svitlana's maternal haplogroup is also evident in two Siberian tribes (in discoveries from 25,000 years ago) that registered most of their tribe members in Siberia and found some members in Ukraine.
 Her maternal line is not uncommon among Native American tribes while Siberian tribes are considered genetically related to Native Americans.
 This discussion brought us to the following speculation.
-Some genetics' papers are attempting to find a connection between Svitlana's haplogroup and ancient Yamnaya people that lived in steppes on the north shores of the Black Sea (areas of Ukraine and further to the North).
+Some genetics' papers are attempting to find a connection between Svitlana's haplogroup and ancient Yamnaya people that lived in steppes on the north shores of the Black Sea (areas of Ukraine and further to the North including Finland).
 Yamnaya people gave a start and a significant boost to most European nations and might be responsible for a light color of skin in modern Europeans, in additiona to many innovations and technologies that Yamnaya brought.
 Maybe Siberian tribes hold an answer to that quest and can "give" an explanation since some samples have an evidence of both haplogroups, possibly connecting two dots.
 The ultimate question is whether the samples are ancient enough to support that idea.

 All rights reserved.